erickxyy7/Diamond/README.md

 # Diamond
 An easy and simple programming language.
+Help me build it by going to the [Diamond's website](https://diamondlang.pythonanywhere.com/) then I can raise funds to continue Diamond's development.

 ## How to execute a Diamond program
 * Clone this repository